South Coast seawall upgrade

-The damage occurred when the sea breached the existing low seawall, which is approximately 1 metre below the footpath.
+The damage occurred when the sea breached the existing low seawall, which was approximately 1 metre below the footpath.

 The footpath was repaired following the storm but damaged again in August 2014.
 Frequent storms and high swells caused further damage and disruption in April and May 2015.